 11. Invest in an Air Purifier and/or dehumidifier – If your child suffers from bad allergies or even just likes clean air this product is a major must buy.
 The dorms are not the most updated and clean and having an air purifier will help them adjust to their new living environment easier.
 An air purifier can efficiently purify indoor air by getting rid of harmful pollutants, such as dust, pollen, smoke, odor, mold spores, and pet dander.
 This is great for really old dorms or apartments!

 12. Fan or Air Circulator – Many schools don’t have well regulated heating and cooling systems and having a fan will keep their room at the temperature they want.
 We chose this one.
 My daughter’s dorm didn’t have A/C so we needed both and added this tower fan.

-> 13. Ship all you can – Ship direct to their college address, a college storage facility or a local UPS Store and you can pick up once you arrive to town.
+13. Ship all you can – Ship direct to their college address, a college storage facility or a local UPS Store and you can pick up once you arrive to town.
 In order to not be fighting lines at central receiving on move in day, I found a company that stores college dorm and apartment items during the summer and receives item as well.
 They will deliver to her dorm room the day before move in day!!
-We had both The Container Store and Not Just Dorms as well as all Target and Amazon orders shipped to College Storage Services in California.
+We had both The Container Store and Not Just Dorms as well as all Target and Amazon orders shipped to College Storage Services in California, however they have recently retired.
 There are tons of them if you Google College Storage.
+Try www.collegeboxes.com which I think allows you to chose what state you will be in.
 They will also store dorm items that you don’t want to haul home for the summer and bring back.
 If you know of others, let me know in the comments and I’ll add them here.

-> 14. Sharpie for Labeling – You may want to label everything you had shipped directly.
+14. Sharpie for Labeling – You may want to label everything you had shipped directly.
 If your college offers laundry service this is a must!
 It will also help keeping things sorted with their roommate or suite mates.